stanley-1/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search is case-insensitive.
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter.
-* Only full words will be matched e.g. `Han` will not match `Hans`
+* Find supports partial matching from the START of each word. e.g.
-* Only the name is searched when no flags are provided as input.
+* Name is searched by default when no flags (or invalid flags) are provided as input.

 Examples:
 * `find david` returns `David Li` and `David Tan`
+* `find Hans Bo` will match `Bo Hans`
+* `find han` will match `Hans` but not `Khan`
 * ![result for 'find david'](images/findDavidResult.png)

 <br>